What is proof?

 When you use fraction manipulatives to demonstrate why 5 × 2/3 equals 3 1/3, you are "proving" or demonstrating.
 (Take 5 copies of two thirds.
 Combine the thirds until you get 3 wholes and one third.)

 Often, diagrams or visual illustrations work as proofs in grade school.
 When students "see it", they become convinced.
-Here's an example of using algebra tiles to show factoring in pre-algebra.

 Those proofs are not as rigorous as proofs that mathematicians do, but they are important, nonetheless.
 That way students get used to demonstrations as to WHY something works, and DON'T get used to "announced math" where rules are just given as step-by-step instructions without justification.